kokmok/SKEasyAjax/README.md

 onComplete: function() {}, //Called when the ajax request ends
 onError: function(error) {} //Called when an error is triggered ( $.ajax onError function or when plugin receive a status 0 in response )
 ```

+PHP file is given as an example.
+Feel free to write your own :)